About the Project

 What state and local agencies/organizations are involved in overseeing the archaeological work?

 The project is subject to permitting regulations, per Indiana Code.
 A Burial Ground Development Plan has been filed with the State.
-An archaeological work plan/ monitoring plan (or treatment plan) approved by the Indiana Department of Natural Resources/Division of Historic Preservation and Archaeology (IDNR/DHPA) has been prepared for any-ground disturbing activities.
+An updated archaeological work plan will be submitted to the Indiana Department of Natural Resources/Division of Historic Preservation and Archaeology (IDNR/DHPA) to reflect the city’s revised approach to excavation, including the addition of Stantec.
 We expect to encounter human remains, burial objects, and grave markers.
 Our consultant is developing a systematic and methodical approach to excavation.
 Upon a discovery, the IDNR/DHPA will be notified of the discovery within two (2) business days as required by Indiana Code (IC) 14-21-1-27 and 29.

 The archaeological monitoring plan details the process for excavation, analysis, and relocation of the unmarked burials encountered.
 This plan is required under IC 14-21-1-26 and has been provided to the Indianapolis Department of Public Works and to the IDNR/DHPA.